 Breaking the Stereotype: A Journey to Turn Recruitment on its Head

-11 months ago by Simon Hawkes-Lynn
+about 1 year ago by Simon Hawkes-Lynn

 At its core, the purpose of recruitment is to match the very best people in the market with companies who will value their skills and experience, meeting both of their needs and allowing them to achieve their goals.
 So how does an industry that provides such a valuable service end up getting such a bad rap?

 I remember a point in my career, shortly before starting Talenza, when I was ready to walk away.
 I disliked the reputation of my profession, and I didn’t feel we were providing true value or offering anything different.

 But then I realised, this was an opportunity.
 Why not create a business where we flipped recruitment on its head and helped to change the perception of the industry for good?

 We realised early on into the Talenza story that we didn’t need to work with every client in the market.
 What we needed to find were like-minded clients who understood our approach and wanted to go on our journey with us.

 I’ve never been scared to knock down doors and I knew we had a special proposition to share with both clients and candidates.
 The thing is, how do you stand out from so many other businesses who also claim they deliver things differently?
 When you aren’t selling a physical product, all you have is who you are.
 It’s you and your values that people are buying into – and our commitment to truly living out our values is what makes us unique in the market.

 One of the most basic examples of this is the way our logo tells the Talenza story.
 The splash, with its three converging points and fourth point detached from the others, represents connectivity and our commitment exploring the unknown – something which we prioritise when hiring for our team.